Fredric Jameson: Narrative and history

 History came to play an increasingly central role in Jameson's interpretation of both the reading (consumption) and writing (production) of literary texts.
 Jameson marked his full-fledged commitment to Hegelian-Marxist philosophy with the publication of The Political Unconscious: Narrative as a Socially Symbolic Act, the opening slogan of which is "always historicize" (1981).
 The Political Unconscious takes as its object not the literary text itself, but rather the interpretive frameworks by which it is now constructed.
-It emerges as a manifesto for new activity concerning literary narrative.
+As Jonathan Culler has observed, The Political Unconscious emerged as an alternative method to interpret literary narratives.

 The book's argument emphasized history as the "ultimate horizon" of literary and cultural analysis.
 It borrowed notions from the structuralist tradition and from Raymond Williams's work in cultural studies, and joined them to a largely Marxist view of labor (whether blue-collar or intellectual) as the focal point of analysis.
 Jameson's readings exploited both the explicit formal and thematic choices of the writer and the unconscious framework guiding these.
 Artistic choices that were ordinarily viewed in purely aesthetic terms were recast in terms of historical literary practices and norms, in an attempt to develop a systematic inventory of the constraints they imposed on the artist as an individual creative subject.
 To further this meta-commentary, Jameson described the ideologeme, or "the smallest intelligible unit of the essentially antagonistic collective discourses of social classes", the smallest legible residue of the real-life, ongoing struggles occurring between social classes.
-(The term "ideologeme" was first used by Mikhail Bakhtin and Pavel Nikolaevich Medvedev in their work The Formal Method in Literary Scholarship and was later popularised by Julia Kristeva.
-Kristeva defined it as "the intersection of a given textual arrangement ... with the utterances ... that it either assimilates into its own space or to which it refers in the space of exterior texts ...".)

 Jameson's establishment of history as the only pertinent factor in this analysis, which derived the categories governing artistic production from their historical framework, was paired with a bold theoretical claim.
 His book claimed to establish Marxian literary criticism, centered in the notion of an artistic mode of production, as the most all-inclusive and comprehensive theoretical framework for understanding literature.
 According to Vincent B. Leitch, the publication of The Political Unconscious "rendered Jameson the leading Marxist literary critic in America."